Falcon Island (TV series)

 Falcon Island is a 1981 Australian children's television series set in Western Australia which screened on the Nine Network.
 The series also aired in the United Kingdom on the ITV network in 1984, and was repeated on Channel 4 in 1986.

+Plot

+Paul, Jock and Kate are three children who try to protect the wreck of a Dutch galleon, the Golden Falcon, against smugglers and sandminers.